-- (i) Contingent liabilities/off-balance sheet items do not form part of priority sector target achievement.
-Banks should declassify such accounts with retrospective effect, where a contingent liability/off-balance sheet item is treated as a part of priority sector target achievement. - (ii) Off-balance sheet interbank exposures are excluded for computing Credit Equivalent of Off-Balance Sheet Exposures for the priority sector targets. - (iii) The term "all inclusive interest" includes interest (effective annual interest), processing fees and service charges. - (iv) Banks should ensure that loans extended under priority sector are for approved purposes and the end use is continuously monitored.
+(i) Contingent liabilities/off-balance sheet items do not form part of priority sector target achievement.
+Banks should declassify such accounts with retrospective effect, where a contingent liability/offbalance sheet item is treated as a part of priority sector target achievement.
+However, foreign banks with less than 20 branches have an option to reckon the credit equivalent of off-balance sheet items, extended to borrowers for eligible priority sector activities, along with priority sector loans for the purpose of computation of priority sector target achievement.
+In that case, the credit equivalent of all off-balance sheet items (both priority sector and non-priority sector excluding interbank) should be added to the ANBC in the denominator for computation PSL targets.

+(ii) Off-balance sheet interbank exposures are excluded for computing Credit Equivalent of Off -Balance Sheet Exposures for the priority sector targets.

+(iii) The term "all inclusive interest" includes interest (effective annual interest), processing fees and service charges.

+(iv) Banks should ensure that loans extended under priority sector are for approved purposes and the end use is continuously monitored.
 The banks should put in place proper internal controls and systems in this regard.